TaylorHokanson/CAAint/README.md

 9. See [this link](http://arduino-esp8266.readthedocs.io/en/latest/libraries.html#esp-specific-apis) for info on battery saving with deep sleep
 10. See [this link](http://arduino-esp8266.readthedocs.io/en/latest/libraries.html#other-libraries-not-included-with-the-ide) for additional libraries.
 Ticker looks promising.
 11. [Epic argument](https://forum.arduino.cc/index.php?topic=220385.0) regarding multidimensional arrays and trolling.

+### Battery
+1. The capacity of a battery is usually rated in ampere-hours (Ah) or milliampere-hours (mAh), and it tells you how many amps a fully charged battery can supply over a period of one hour.
+2.

 ## Links
 1. https://www.jameco.com/jameco/workshop/jamecobuilds/arduinocircuit.html